yintzuyuan/NineBoxView/README.md

 Compared to the first version, this update has resolved many issues and added useful features:

-- Zoom functionality for detailed character observation
+- Zoom functionality for detailed character observation (temporarily removed)
 - Improved character alignment, supporting variable-width fonts
 - Added a Glyph Picker for quick selection of reference characters (requires Glyphs 3.2 or higher)
 - Optimized interface layout, adapting to window size changes